ninomegadriver/WiringPI-Buildroot/README.md

 source "package/wiringpilib/Config.in"
 ```

-And them "make menuconfig", the option should show up in "target packages"
+And then "make menuconfig", the option should show up in "target packages"

 Nino MegaDriver
 nino@nino.com.br